 - Reply rates are much lower on weekends and especially before a holiday Monday

 But that doesn’t mean workers are unplugging entirely.
 As the first graphic in this post illustrates, people are checking email on holidays nearly as much as they would during a normal workday.

 What’s going on here?
-It could be due to a something thing scientists refer to as the dopamine-loop.
+It could be due to something thing scientists refer to as the dopamine-loop.

 Our brains are hardwired to appreciate and seek out novelty — and that includes new emails.
 Dr. Emrah Düzel, UCL Institute of Cognitive Neuroscience, explains how it works.